villano-lab/galactic-spin/README.md

 # Overview
 This is a repository for an interactive fitting graphic for galactic rotation curves.

+**NOTICE:** Previously, all versions were supported.
+Due to a bug, versions 1 and 2 are now deprecated.
+If you would like to use the code on Binder, please be sure to use version 3.0.2 or newer.
+(This is now the default behavior for Binder.)

 # Abstract
 *The following abstract was written for a presentation which focused on interactive fitting tools.*